osm2pgsql-dev/osm2pgsql-website/_manual-v2/04-geometries.md

 Unfortunately there isn't much that osm2pgsql (or anybody) can do to improve this, this is just the nature of OSM data.

+In debug mode osm2pgsql will log the ids of missing nodes and the ways they are missing from.

 ### Projections

 Osm2pgsql can create geometries in many projections.
 If you are using the